Lohit9/MasterYourAlgorithms/README.md

 10. **Linked List**: The interface file contains various function implemented using and for linked list.
 Great excericise to get familiar with them.

+11. **Binary Search Tree**: Implementation and various fuctions for operations such as traversal, sorting, searching, etc in bst's.

 Upcoming: Given a Binary Search Tree with integers at every node and   an integer k, write code that decides whether or not there exists two nodes a and b such that a+b=k

 The above question was asked in Zenefits interview.